 The Director-General responsible for the call may decide to open the call up to one month prior to or after the envisaged date(s) of opening.

+The budget amounts are subject to the availability of the appropriations provided for in the general budget of the Union for years 2021 and 2022.

 The Director-General responsible may delay the deadline(s) by up to two months.
-All deadlines are at 17.00.00 Brussels local time.
-The budget amounts are subject to the availability of the appropriations provided for in the general budget of the Union for years 2021 and 2022.
-159 Nonetheless, this does not preclude submission and selection of a proposal requesting different

-159 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
+Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.